Who is this article for?

 Risk Exposure dashboard

-The Code42 Risk Exposure dashboard gives you an overview of unusual activity in your Code42 environment so that you can investigate further in Forensic Search.
+The Code42 Risk Exposure dashboard gives you an overview of unusual activity in your Code42 environment so that you can investigate further.

 Cases helps you manage and respond to investigations with tools that collect, organize, and retain user file activity.